 Many communities have amended or are considering amendments to their comprehensive plans.
 The comprehensive planning law requires the same procedures for adopting a comprehensive plan to be used when the plan is amended.
 These include adoption of public participation procedures by the governing body, a public hearing on the proposed amendment with a 30-day public hearing notice, a review and recommendation from the Plan Commission, adoption of the amendment by an ordinance approved by the governing body, and distribution of the adopted amendment to adjacent communities and other interested parties.
 SEWRPC has developed the following materials to assist in amending comprehensive plans.

 Sample Forms for Amending Comprehensive Plans:

 Multi-Jurisdictional Comprehensive Planning Programs in Southeastern Wisconsin

 Following enactment of the Wisconsin comprehensive planning law in 1999, SEWRPC offered to work with each of the seven counties in the Region to produce county comprehensive plan documents.
 Six of the counties conducted multi-jurisdictional planning programs to produce a county comprehensive plan and companion local plans for participating cities, towns, and villages.
 Information on the county comprehensive planning programs is provided below.
-Please note that many comprehensive plans have been amended.
+Please note that many comprehensive plans have been amended and/or are being updated.
 Contact the County or local government directly if you require current comprehensive plan information.

 Kenosha County and nine cities, towns, and villages were awarded a State comprehensive planning grant in 2006 to prepare a multi-jurisdictional comprehensive plan.
 SEWRPC and UW-Extension assisted in developing the plan.
 The Kenosha County Board adopted the plan on April 20, 2010.
 The adopted plan is available here.